codahale/veil-go/README.md

 ## Algorithms & Constructions

-Veil uses XChaCha20Poly1305 for authenticated encryption, Ed25519 for authenticity, and X25519 for key agreement.
+Veil uses ChaCha20Poly1305 for authenticated encryption, X25519 for key agreement and authentication, Elligator2 for indistinguishable public key encoding, and HKDF-SHA-512/256 for key derivation.

-* XChaCha20Poly1305 is fast, well-studied, and requires no padding.
+* ChaCha20Poly1305 is fast, well-studied, and requires no padding.
 It uses 24-byte nonces, which is a suitable size for randomly generated nonces.
 It is vulnerable to nonce misuse, but a reliable source of random data is already a design requirement for Veil.
 Constant-time implementations are easy to implement without hardware support.
-* Ed25519 uses a [safe curve](https://safecurves.cr.yp.to).
-Constant-time implementations are
-  common and certainly easier to make than other EC curves.
 * X25519 uses a [safe curve](https://safecurves.cr.yp.to) and provides ~128-bit security, which
   roughly maps to the security levels of the other algorithms and constructions.
 Constant-time implementations are common and certainly easier to make than other EC curves.
 * Elligator2 allows us to map X25519 public keys to random strings, making ephemeral Diffie-Hellman indistinguishable from random noise.
 All Veil public keys are Elligator2 representations.
   Elligator2 is constant-time.

-### Key Generation

-Veil keys consist of an X25519 key pair for encryption and an Ed25519 key pair for authenticity.
-This allows for X25519 keys to be rotated regularly.

-### Data Encapsulation

-Data is encapsulated using XChaCha20Poly1305, with the 24-byte random nonce prepended to the ciphertext.
+* HKDF-SHA-512/256 is fast, standardized, constant-time, and very well-studied.

-### Key Encapsulation
+### Key Encapsulation Mechanism (KEM)

-The recipient's Ed25519 public key is converted to an X25519 public key.
-An ephemeral X25519 key pair compatible with Elligator2 representation is generated, and used with the recipient's converted X25519 public key to generate a shared secret.
-The shared secret is used directly as the key for the data encapsulation mechanism with the ephemeral public key's Elligator 2 representative as authenticated data.
-The ephemeral public key's Elligator2 representative and the ciphertext are returned.
+Veil headers and messages are encrypted using a Key Encapsulation Mechanism:

+1. An ephemeral X25519 key pair is generated.
+2. The X25519 shared secret is calculated for the recipient's public key and the ephemeral secret key.
+3. The X25519 shared secret is calculated for the recipient's public key and the initiator's secret key.
+4. The two shared secrets are concatenated and used as the initial keying material for HKDF-SHA-512/256, with the ephemeral public key and the recipient's public key as the salt parameter and the authenticated data as the information parameter.
+5. The first 32 bytes from the HKDF output are used as a ChaCha20Poly1305 key.
+6. The next 12 bytes from the HKDF output as used as a ChaCha20Poly1305 nonce.
+7. The plaintext is encrypted with ChaCha20Poly1305 using the derived key, the derived nonce, and the authenticated data.
+8. The Elligator2 encoding of the ephemeral public key and the ChaCha20Poly1305 ciphertext and tag are returned.

 ### Messages

+Encrypting a Veil message uses the following process:

+1. An ephemeral X25519 key pair is generated.
-A Veil message begins with a series of fixed-length encrypted headers, each of which contains a copy of the random 32-byte data encapsulation key, the offset in bytes where the message begins, and the length of the plaintext message in bytes.
+2. A plaintext header is generated, containing the ephemeral secret key, the total length of encrypted headers, and the length of the plaintext message bytes.
+3. For each recipient, a copy of the header is encrypted using the initiator's secret key and the recipient's public key, and written as output.
+Fake recipients may be added by writing random data instead of an encrypted header.

-Following the headers is the plaintext, appended with random padding bytes, and prepended with an Ed25519 signature of the encrypted headers, the plaintext, and the padding, all encrypted using the data encapsulation key using the encrypted headers as authenticated data.
+4. The plaintext message has random padding bytes appended to it, and is encrypted using the initiator's secret key, the ephemeral public key, and the encrypted headers as authenticated data.
+5. The encrypted headers and encrypted, padded message are returned.

 To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral public key and recipient's private key.
-When a header is successfully decrypted, the session key is used to decrypt the encrypted message, the signature is verified, and the padding is removed.
+When a header is successfully decrypted, the ephemeral secret key is used to decrypt the encrypted message, and the padding is removed.

 ## What's the point